ninetymiles/wsl-socks/README.md

 #### Authenticate

 If you need auth the connection, specify the same 'proxyUid' in both server config and local config.
-Use [Online Generator](https://www.uuidgenerator.net/ to generate a random one).
+Use [Online Generator](https://www.uuidgenerator.net/) to generate a random one.

 ```
 proxyUid=UUID